Subaru-PFS/pfs_pipe2d/doc/fluxCalibration/content.rst

 have been removed.
 Flux calibration is now reduced to finding the :math:`r(\lambda)`.

-One detail to consider is the spectral normalisation of the response function.
+One detail to consider is the choice of the reference spectrum, :math:`\phi(\lambda)`.
-Before dividing the observed flat fields by the mean of the observed flat spectrum, we could fit a function to the observed flat spectrum and normalise the spectrum by that;
-or we could even use a function that is simply unity everywhere.
+This could be any spectral function of our choosing, even a function that is equal to unity, since it's folded into the response function, which we'll measure later.
-In that case,
-the ratio image would have a much stronger variation as a function of wavelength (e.g., due to the dichroics and the grating blaze) and look much more like the fiber flat image.
-This change in normalisation would be swept up into the :math:`r(\lambda)`, so it doesn't affect flux calibration downstream.
-However, dividing science images by an image constructed in that way would produce an image where the number of counts is not simply related to the number of photons hitting the detector, which is somewhat counter-intuitive.
-We therefore prefer the scheme outlined above.
+However, some spectral functions are more convenient than others.
+Our desirements for this spectral function are that it should be smooth (because any small-scale features will need to be reproduced when we fit the response function) and it should roughly match the average normalisation of the flat spectra from the individual fibers (to preserve our intuition for the noise properties when we examine flat-fielded images).
+For this reason, a reasonable choice is to use a continuum fit to the median spectrum of the fibers.
+The continuum fit removes any small-scale features in the spectrum, and it has the right normalisation.

 Multiple ratio images constructed in this way can be coadded to build up signal or with the slit offset in the spatial dimension